Last updated on July 15th, 2021 at 04:24 pm

 A door lite is the name given to the individual glass panels in a door.
 A door lite can be clear or decorative and on external doors, it is usually double glazed.
 A common variety of lite is the sidelite, which is a tall and narrow lite usually positioned on either side of an entry door.

 The architrave (sometimes also referred to as jamb casing) is part of the door casing and refers to the decorative trim that sits around the door frame.
-It is purchased separately to the frame (so it can match skirting boards and other aspects of a room’s dressing), and as it is just part of the door moulding, it can be attached and removed relatively easily and without affecting the workings of the door.
+It is purchased separately to the frame, which is what the wood around the door frame is called.
+Selling it separately means it’s easier to match skirting boards and other aspects of a room’s dressing, and as it is just part of the door moulding, it can be attached and removed relatively easily and without affecting the workings of the door.
 The main reason you see an architrave around a door is because it means you won’t see remaining worked parts of the opening that the lining set hasn’t concealed!

 A door is such a simple and universal feature that it’s easy to take it for granted, and most of us do!
-But peak beneath the veneer and there’s a little universe of parts and pieces that assist us on our journey from one room to another.
-It is a mechanism that has been finessed over centuries, and we hope we’ve been able to shed a little light on the various facets of its construction.
+But peek beneath the veneer and there’s a little universe of parts and pieces that assist us on our journey from one room to another.
+It is a mechanism that has been finessed over centuries, and we hope we’ve been able to shed a little light on the various parts of a door and facets of its construction.
 We bet you’ll never look at a door in the same way again!